Tuxified/elixirconfeu-2022-talk/README.md

 In this repo you'll find the presentation for talk titled above, along with things mentioned in (and related to) that talk.

-You should be able to view the preso at: https://tuxified.github.io/elixirconfeu-2022-talk/
+You should be able to view the slides at: https://tuxified.github.io/elixirconfeu-2022-talk/ and a video of the talk at: https://www.youtube.com/watch?v=doPbkvkajtI

 ## Mentions